Hedge funds eye windfall from Commerzbank bond swap

 Many who need to raise capital have already launched their offers, keen to move early before the EBA deadline.

-Austrian bank Raiffeisen Bank (RBIV.VI) said on Thursday it was launching a repurchase offer worth up to 500 million euros, following an offer by compatriot Erste Group (ERST.VI) last week.
+Austrian bank Raiffeisen Bank said on Thursday it was launching a repurchase offer worth up to 500 million euros, following an offer by compatriot Erste Group last week.

-Italian banks such as UniCredit, Intesa Sanpaolo (ISP.MI) and Banco Popolare BAPO.MI have also used buybacks of hybrid debt to improve their capital base.
+Italian banks such as UniCredit, Intesa Sanpaolo and Banco Popolare have also used buybacks of hybrid debt to improve their capital base.

 According to the EBA, European banks plan to meet 22 percent of their capital shortfall by converting hybrid instruments - almost on par with the 26 percent coming from capital raising, retained earnings and scrapped dividends.

-Despite many banks having already moved, one hedge fund manager expects state-backed Royal Bank of Scotland (RBS.L), could be the next.
+Despite many banks having already moved, one hedge fund manager expects state-backed Royal Bank of Scotland, could be the next.